scalabreseGD/airflow-pyspark/create-kb/README.md

 # Airflow DAG Knowledge Graph

-This module extracts DAG metadata from Apache Airflow and loads it into Memgraph to create a knowledge graph of your data pipeline architecture.
+This module extracts DAG metadata from Apache Airflow and loads it into Neo4j to create a knowledge graph of your data pipeline architecture.

 ## Overview

-The `parse-airflow.py` script connects to your Airflow instance via REST API, parses DAG Python files to extract tasks and dependencies, and loads the data directly into Memgraph for visualization and analysis.
+The `parse-airflow.py` script connects to your Airflow instance via REST API, parses DAG Python files to extract tasks and dependencies, and loads the data directly into Neo4j for visualization and analysis.

 ## Architecture